 If you find any errors, add these to your list of items to dispute with the credit bureaus.

 Section #4: Collections and public records.
 The last section of your credit report lists any collection actions and judgments that are a matter of public record-things like bankruptcies, foreclosures, garnishments, lawsuit judgments and tax liens.
 Here is what to look for:

 Disputing Errors Credit bureaus are required by law to investigate any mistakes your bring to their attention and report back to your within 30 days.
 If you received your report in the mail it should have come with a form for disputing errors, otherwise you can call or visit the credit bureaus website for further instructions.
 Typically they ask the creditor that reported the information to check their records for errors.
-If the creditor can't vouch for the accuracy of what they reported or doesn't respond, the offending item will be removed from your account.
-Be warned however, it may show up again in the future if the creditors fail to update their records.

 If you are having problems remembering to pay your bills on time, set up automatic payment plans for your recurring bills.
 If you're having problems keeping up on certain payments, call your creditor and ask if you can work out a new repayment plan.

 Start aggressively paying down your debt with the goal of eliminating ALL of it.
 This may mean reprioritizing what you pay off first or even consolidating some your debts.
 When paying off credit cards, start with the card that carries a balance closest to the limit of the card.
 Resist the urge to transfer balances from one credit card to another to save on interest.